ArlindKadra/IMN/README.md

-# Breaking the Paradox of Explainable Deep Learning
+# Mesomorphic Interpretable Networks for Tabular Data

-Deep Learning has achieved tremendous results by pushing the frontier of automation in diverse domains.
-Unfortunately, current neural network architectures are not explainable by design.
-In this paper, we propose a novel method that trains deep hypernetworks to generate explainable linear models.
-Our models retain the accuracy of black-box deep networks while offering free lunch explainability by design.
-Specifically, our explainable approach requires the same runtime and memory resources as black-box deep models, ensuring practical feasibility.
-Through extensive experiments, we demonstrate that our explainable deep networks are as accurate as state-of-the-art classifiers on tabular data.
-On the other hand, we showcase the interpretability of our method on a recent benchmark for empirically comparing prediction explainers.
-The experimental results reveal that our models are not only as accurate as their black-box deep-learning counterparts but also as interpretable as state-of-the-art explanation techniques.
+Even though neural networks have been long deployed in applications involving tabular data, still existing neural architectures are not explainable by design.
+In this paper, we propose a new class of interpretable neural networks for tabular data that are both deep and linear at the same time (i.e. mesomorphic).
+We optimize deep hypernetworks to generate explainable linear models on a per-instance basis.
+As a result, our models retain the accuracy of black-box deep networks while offering free lunch explainability for tabular data by design.
+Through extensive experiments, we demonstrate that our explainable deep networks have comparable performance to state-of-the-art classifiers on tabular data and outperform current existing methods that are explainable by design.

-NeurIPS Submission 697
+ICML Submission 18

 ## Setting up the virtual environment